If you feel a little creaky and movement seems less fluid it might be worth taking up Yoga or Pilates.

 We have mentioned the differences in a previous article so that you can make the right decision on which one to focus on.

-But before you start do take into consideration what Joseph Pilates said.
+But before you start do take into consideration what Joseph Pilates, the founder of Pilates, said.
 It’s a great motivator:

-The will both give you a thorough workout but without the stress on bones.
-Basically you are able to access the benefits of getting moving without suffering the potential strain of an activity such as jogging or a racquet sport.
+They will both give you a thorough workout but without the stress on bones.
+Basically you are able to access the benefits of getting moving, without suffering the potential strain of an activity such as jogging or a racket sport.

-If tying your shoelaces, cutting your toenails or bending down to pick something up from the floor is a chore then the two exercises will both increase your overall flexibility.
+If tying your shoelaces, cutting your toenails or bending down to pick something up from the floor is a chore, then the two exercises will increase your overall flexibility.